janesk90/resutron/resu/libs/shared/domain/README.md

-# resume-entity
+# shared-domain

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test resume-entity` to execute the unit tests.
+Run `nx test shared-domain` to execute the unit tests.